logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

 ### Troubleshooting

-To fix errors related to "esModuleInterop" flag make sure you run the relavent 'tsconfig' file.
+To fix errors related to `esModuleInterop` flag make sure you run the relevant `tsconfig` file.
 These might help:
 ```
 tsc <file-name>.ts --esModuleInterop